I’m Morgan. Cartoonist & writer.

 A few of my favorite things.

-Indie comics 🤓 Frasier, Last Week Tonight with John Oliver, British TV / mysteries / anything by Phoebe Waller-Bridge, Paris Texas (Harry Dean Stanton! 😢💔), The Criterion Collection, Madewell wrap tops, high-waisted jeans + cozy tees, swooning over old Alain Delon movies, Nancy Drew, A Course in Miracles, Marianne Williamson + Gabby Bernstein mediations, truffle fries, Ritter coconut cream chocolate, clean beauty, neon signs, reciting Phoebe Buffay songs, and shameless people watching.
+Indie comics 🤓 Frasier, Last Week Tonight with John Oliver, British TV / mysteries / anything by Phoebe Waller-Bridge, Paris Texas (Harry Dean Stanton! 😢💔), The Criterion Collection, Kundalini yoga, Madewell wrap tops, high-waisted jeans + cozy tees, swooning over old Alain Delon movies, Nancy Drew, A Course in Miracles, Marianne Williamson + Gabby Bernstein mediations, truffle fries, plant-based food, clean beauty, tarot, metaphysics, neon signs, reciting Phoebe Buffay songs, and shameless people watching.
 P.S.
 I’m totally a cat person.

 As seen / featured on: